d3vaashish/Vim-Reloaded/README.md

          Line Numbering, Syntax highlighting, auto completion of brackets, starting and end of statement.

-Note: U might not be  able to see this file normally, since it's a hidden file meant for customizing VIM Editor.
+Note: U might not be  able to see this file (.vimrc) normally, since it's a hidden file meant for customizing VIM Editor.

 Also, make sure vim is installed in your system
 # NOTE:  vi  and Vim are different.
          vi is miniature version of vim editor, but won't support features like syntax highlighting.

-To check if VIM is installed on your OS: vim --version [ENTER]
+To check if VIM is installed on your OS:
+$ vim --version [ENTER]

 Iff VIM is not install on your OS:
 @ Ubuntu:
-         sudo apt install vim
+        $ sudo apt install vim

 @ Red Hat, Fodora, CentOS
-         sudo dnf install vim
+        $ sudo dnf install vim

 (For detailed instructions refer http://vimdoc.sourceforge.net/htmldoc/usr_90.html#install)